abpio/abp-commercial-docs/en/modules/language-management.md

 };
 ```

 The Language Management module remote URL configuration shown above is optional.
-If you don't set a URL, the `default.url` will be used as fallback.
+If you don't set a URL, the `default.url` will be used as a fallback.

 ## Distributed Events